Lot 160

 Description

 Naples: [Mathias Moravus], 1475.
-Folio (38 x 25cm), [252] leaves (of 253: lacking first blank only), 46 lines, roman letter, manuscript initials throughout (alternately in red and blue), 18th-century French binding of straight-grain red goatskin over heavy boards, sewn on 6 supports, gilt tooling on spine and turn-ins, marbled endpapers, plain paper fly-leaves, all edges gilt, with occasional annotations in margins in at least two separate contemporary or 16th-century hands, first text-leaf trimmed and inset (and this the sole leaf with the initial-space left blank), a few annotations shaved by the binder, first quire browned, spotting to margins, occasionally to the text, mainly in the Epistolae, a few old ink-stains, two leaves with small tears in lower margins, small worm-hole appearing in fore margin towards the end of the Opera at about f.
+Folio (38 x 25cm), [252] leaves (of 253: lacking first blank only), 46 lines, roman letter, manuscript initials throughout (alternately in red and blue), 18th-century French binding of straight-grain red goatskin over heavy boards, sewn on 6 supports, gilt tooling on spine and turn-ins, marbled endpapers, plain paper fly-leaves, all edges gilt, with occasional annotations in margins in at least two separate contemporary or 16th-century hands, annotation noting the price paid for the La Vallière copy on the binder's blank, first text-leaf trimmed and inset (possibly supplied from another copy, being the sole leaf with the initial-space left blank, and with a few worm-holes not continuing to subsequent leaves), a few annotations shaved by the binder, browning to first quire and a few other leaves, spotting to margins, occasionally to the text, mainly in the Epistolae, a few old ink-stains and other marks, two leaves with small tears in lower margins, first few leaves with minor paper-disruption in gutter, small worm-hole in seventh line of text up to about f.
+[35], small worm-hole appearing in fore margin towards the end of the Opera at about f.
 [130], a second appearing early in the Epistola at about f.
 [160], spreading from about f.
 [210], into text of final few leaves, a very good copy with wide margins [BMC VI 861; ISTC is00368000; Goff S368; GW M41235]

 Provenance

-2) Presented by one W. D. Graham to a Mr Ramsay (my dear Ramsay), probably in the late 19th century (manuscript note tipped to first leaf of text).
+1) Presented by one W. D. Graham to a Mr Ramsay in Glasgow, 1843 (manuscript note tipped to first leaf of text).

 Footnote